Kntnt/kntnt-popup/README.md

 ```
 [popup show-on-exit-intent show-after-time="15" show-after-scroll="60"
        position="center" width="600px" overlay-color="rgba(0,0,50,80%)"
-       close-button modal open-animation="fade-in" close-animation="fade-out"]
+       close-button modal close-esc-key open-animation="fade-in" close-animation="fade-out"]
 <h2>Subscribe to Our Newsletter</h2>
 <p>Get the latest updates and special offers delivered directly to your inbox.</p>
 [contact-form-7 id="contact-form-12345" title="Newsletter Signup Form"]
 [/popup]
 ```

 In this example, the popup will appear when the user tries to leave the page, OR after 15 seconds, OR after scrolling 60% of the page - whichever happens first.
-It will be centered with a width of 600px, have a dark blue overlay, display a close button, prevent background scrolling, and use fade animations.
+It will be centered with a width of 600px, have a dark blue overlay, display a close button, allow ESC key closing, prevent background scrolling, and use fade animations.

 ### Examples